iredmail/docs/en_US/ee/0-ee.cert.md

 disk, also not restart or reload network services, you must replace the cert files manually, then restart services.

-Certificate files:
+## Certificate files

 - Private key: `/opt/iredmail/ssl/key.pem`
 - Full chain: `/opt/iredmail/ssl/combined.pem`
+- Cert file: `/opt/iredmail/ssl/cert.pem`.
+It has same content as full chain file.

+## Notes

-If you use tool like `certbot` on this EE server before, you should remove the cron job used to renew the cert, also remove script `/etc/cron.d/certbot` added by `certbot` package.
-It's better remove package `certbot` completely since you don't need it anymore and avoid possible conflict.
+EE doesn't rely on external tool like `certbot` or `acme.sh` to request or renew the cert, if you use any of them on this EE server before v1.3.0, you should at least remove the cron job used to renew the cert (including the one added by certbot package automatically, `/etc/cron.d/certbot`) to avoid conflict.

+Better remove `certbot` package and its data directory `/etc/letsencrypt/` completely since you don't need it anymore.